greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/diskquota.html.md

 You must set this parameter at Greenplum Database server start time.

-**Note:** Setting `diskquota.max_workers` to a value that is larger than `max_worker_processes` has no effect; `diskquota` workers are taken from the pool of worker processes established by that Greenplum Database server configuration parameter setting.
+> **Note** Setting `diskquota.max_workers` to a value that is larger than `max_worker_processes` has no effect; `diskquota` workers are taken from the pool of worker processes established by that Greenplum Database server configuration parameter setting.

 ### <a id="maxtableseg"></a>Specifying the Maximum Number of Table Segments (Shards)